 Having lived in Italy and Austria for the past decade, I already see a huge difference in the younger Europeans who are immersed more in multilingual online activities like gaming and social media.

 Part 1: In South India, English is a necessity

 Growing up in Kerala in the south of India, I had ample opportunity to practice speaking English.
 As a non-native to the region, my family was pretty much left with no other choice but to take English seriously.
 At the age of 10, when we later moved to Hyderabad, my family took respite switching back to familiar Telugu while young me continued with what was familiar to me.
 I continued to live life as a non-native in the region speaking English with a more evolved accent.
 This drew a lot of curiosity, especially later in life in north India.

 Part 2: In North India, English is a luxury

 It was only when I was 18 in New Delhi, did I switch to a new life that was focused a lot on Hindi.
 Speaking a new language helps build up a new personality.
 In my case, a complete switch in primary language for more than 4 years made a huge impact on my personality.
 This experience also helped me to mend my English to a style or even accent that is more widely accepted across the North and South of the country.

 Part 3: In Italy, English is respected

 The next challenge would be to test my English in foreign waters.
 Italy was relatively an easy challenge.
 I could speak well enough to even top the C1 English exam at Bocconi University with a cum laude.
 Living abroad meant increased interactions with other native English speakers and that definitely helps build confidence.
-But I have to admit that if you stay long in Italy you are likely to lose practice speaking English.
+But I have to admit that if you stay long in Italy you are likely to lose practice speaking English as you spend more time learning Italian.
 You will be respected and known as the English translator in need to help with foreign tourists.

 Part 4: In Dubai, English makes you friends